CitrineInformatics/gemd-docs/docs/specification/attributes.md

 - `measured`: The Value of this Attribute was directly measured.
 - `predicted`: The Value of this Attribute came from a model, such as a complex simulation, a machine learning-derived computation or rule-of-thumb estimation
-- `summary`: The Value of this Attribute came from a third-party source or compilation.
 - `specified`: The Value of this Attribute was dictated, such as the oven temperature in a [Process Specification](../objects#process-specification).
 This value should only appear in Specifications.
 - `computed`: The Value of this Attribute was derived directly from measured values, such as computing the yield stress from a stress-strain curve or computing the density from known mass and volume measurements.
 - `unknown`: The origin of this Value is unknown.
 This is the default value.